 Climate change has resulted in less predictable weather patterns, lower rainfall and longer dry periods, as well as more frequent storm events.

 Lower rainfall and longer dry periods increase demand for recycled water for suitable purposes, increasing uptake.
 At the same time, Jacksons Creek can become stressed and experience low flows affecting its ecological health.
 During these times, recycled water can provide additional volumes to boost passing flows.

 Improvements to the quality of recycled water will improve its value for environmental flows in Jacksons Creek.
 We are investigating this opportunity further as part of our integrated water management planning.

 Less predictable weather - including storm events - can create significant surges in inflows to the plant.
 While works are underway to reduce infiltration of the network, an objective of the upgrade is to increase the plant’s storage capacity to manage these occasions and ensure the quality of the recycled water produced is not impacted.

 At Gisborne, sewage is treated by a biological process which uses natural bacteria.
 The bacteria require a large amount of oxygen to break down the sewage.
 We currently use surface aerators for this process.
 However, these are not very energy efficient.

 New aeration technologies are being considered for the upgrade that are far more efficient and could more than half the energy consumption and greenhouse gas emissions from the plant.

 Environmental and cultural values

-There are some notable biodiversity values at the Gisborne RWP site which Western Water preserves and enhances.
+There are some notable biodiversity values at the Gisborne RWP site which Greater Western Water preserves and enhances.
 Find out more.